-Fall 2023 Course
+Fall 2025 Course

-- Private and Public Payers in the U.S. Healthcare System
+- Diabetes in U.S. Healthcare

 Course content draws on the diverse knowledge and expertise of over 20 faculty members from the Institute for Healthcare Policy and Innovation (IHPI).
 The course is open to students from all levels and disciplines.
 Students can participate as either an “open learner” (not for credit) or for 1 credit.
 Those interested in taking the course for 1 credit must register for PUBHLTH 626 via Wolverine Access.

 Those interested in taking the course as open learners will be placed in a section where they have full access to all course materials and will not be required to complete individual or group assignments.
-If you are interested in taking the course as an open learner, please complete this registration form.

 For questions, please contact Jason Wolfe, Course Manager